The Thrive For Good Growing Food Course

 But for most plants, it’s best to harvest them regularly, as soon as they’re ready, because they’re the most nutritious then and because harvesting them often causes them to produce more until the weather gets either too hot or cold for them (depending on the plant).

-Some of them want it cold and moist, others warm and dry, and others want something in between.
+Many foods can be stored for many months, so you can keep eating some of your vegetables throughout the winter.
+But you need to create the right storage for each type of food.
+Some prefer it cold and moist, others warm and dry, while others want something in between.
 I won’t get into all of those details here, but it’s something you can learn as you go.

 Saving Seeds

-That’s because when you save the seed from the healthiest plants every year, your seed will gradually become more adapted to your soil.
+If you want to grow nutrient-dense food, planting your own saved seeds is part of that process because when you save seeds from the healthiest plants every year, the seeds will gradually become more adapted to your soil.

-Next, some plants are self-pollinating and they are much easier to save.
+Next, some plants are self-pollinating, and they are much easier to save.
 Many of them are pollinated before the flowers even open, so they don’t cross-pollinate as readily.

 Let’s go back to our main plant families:

-- Solanum.
-E.g. Eggplants are self-fertilizing and don’t cross much, peppers hot and sweet will cross with each other, potatoes will cross with each other but we save the tubers, so it doesn’t matter, tomatoes are self-fertilizing but they may cross with insect pollination, so it’s best to plant just 1 variety if you want to save true seed (but who wants to plant only 1 tomato?).
+• Solanum.
+Eggplants are self-fertilizing and don’t cross much, peppers hot and sweet will cross with each other, potatoes will cross with each other but we save the tubers, so it doesn’t matter, tomatoes are self-fertilizing but they may cross with insect pollination, so it’s best to plant just 1 variety if you want to save true seed (but who wants to plant only 1 tomato?).

-- From other families.
+• From other families.
 Corn will cross-pollinate.
 Lettuce is self-fertilizing and doesn’t cross-pollinate as readily.

-Looking at that list, the easiest seeds to save are cucumbers, beans and peas, solanums (eggplants, peppers, potatoes, tomatoes), and lettuces.
+Looking at that list, the easiest seeds to save are cucumbers, beans and peas, solanums (eggplants, peppers, potatoes, and tomatoes), and lettuces.

 And yet still, it’s best to plant only 1 variety of each because cross-pollination can occur, or at least keep the varieties as far apart as you can.

 For the seeds you’re going to save, choose the healthiest plants.
-That may mean plants with the most growth, tastiest fruits, highest yields, etc.
+That may mean plants with the most growth, tastiest fruits, and highest yields.
+Be sure to take seeds from at least a couple of different plants to maintain genetic diversity.

 Try to leave the seeds (or the fruits that contain them) on the plant to ripen for as long as possible before disease starts to set in, even beyond when you would usually harvest them for eating.